stevesarmiento/solana-ui-component/README.md

 ## Introduction/Overview

-The `DataTable` component is a reusable, accessible, and highly customizable solution for displaying tabular data within React applications.
-It's particularly well-suited for projects in the Solana ecosystem but is generic enough for a wide range of use cases.
+The `DataTable` component is a reusable, accessible, and highly customizable solution for displaying tabular data within web3 React applications.

 **Key Benefits:**